Cardiogenic shock is when the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

 The most common causes are serious heart complications.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include:

-An examination will show:
+An exam will show:

 To diagnose cardiogenic shock, a catheter (tube) may be placed in the lung artery (right heart catheterization).
-Tests may show that blood is backing up into the lungs and the heart is not pumping properly.
+Tests may show that blood is backing up into the lungs and the heart is not pumping well.

 Other studies may be done to find out why the heart is not working properly.